 X-rays may be performed as part of an annual check-up or as needed to address specific dental issues.
 According to the American Dental Association, children may require X-rays more frequently than adults, because their jaws and teeth are still developing, and they are more prone to tooth decay compared to adults.

-How Dentists Take X-rays
+How to Take Dental X-rays

 Dental x-rays are taken with patients sitting upright in chairs.
 The dental technician starts by placing a lead apron over your chest and wrapping a protective thyroid collar around the neck.
 The technician then places the X-ray sensor or film in your mouth for the picture.